 How We Teach

-Your child is learning well if they are exploring the environment by themselves, making strong friendships and talking about new things they have learned at home.
+Remember your child is learning well if they are exploring the environment by themselves, making strong friendships and talking about new things they have learnt at home.

 When your child arrives they will be welcomed with a smile and a familiar face to make them feel safe and comfortable.
 As your child gets to know us, we expect them to wave 'goodbye' to you with a smile and look forward to playing and learning with their friends.

 If your child has never been away from you, they may find this challenging.
 We do not want your child to be upset.
 You will be asked to stay with your child to help them get used to the setting for a while.
 Once they are beginning to leave your side to play, we will ask you to leave for a short amount of time.
 This time away will be built up gradually depending on how confident your child

 If your child speaks another language we need to make sure they are ready to learn English.
 Children should be able to speak in full sentences, be able to talk about yesterday and tomorrow using appropriate tenses and ask questions in their first language.
 It is important that your child is speaking with confidence in their first language before we begin teaching them English as this stops a lot of confusion that will slow your child's learning in the future if it is not addressed now.
 Please come and talk to us about this, if you are not sure.

 What If My Child has Special Educational Needs or a Disability (SEND)?

 The school has a clear policy to ensure any children with a SEND is supported.
 Click here to read more.